-For the gender based inequality to be rooted from its bud, growing children should see examples of equal numbers of men and women in all the above mentioned sectors.
+For the gender-based inequality to be rooted in its bud, growing children should see examples of equal numbers of men and women in all the above-mentioned sectors.

 A little girl growing up should see as many women on the covers of business magazines and sports magazines, as on the covers of fashion magazines and design magazines.

 When a little girl is treated no different from a little boy, when she is not stopped from doing anything because she is a girl when she is given the right to choose to do anything in her life, and excel in her choices, to the best of her abilities, a girl is empowered.

 She is born feeling as important and loved as her brothers.
 She is born feeling as powerful as her brothers.
 She is born with dreams as colorful as her brothers.

 It is however important that she sees a good number of women, in her own family and in the society she interacts with, living an empowered life, for her to know that she is empowered.

 And that is the collective responsibility of the society – to provide role models for girls to look up to, in every walk of life.

 That will give them the confidence that they could choose to be whatever they want, without restricting it to a certain number of stereotypical professions.

 In fact, if society learns to recognize each other as just human beings, without any biases, every little girl and boy will, in turn, learn to appreciate and emulate that.
 The gender of a person wouldn’t matter.

 What Is Gender Empowerment?